 Outdoor Living Space

 Creating an outdoor living space is a great way to enjoy the warmer months and use your yard to its full potential.
 It can be as easy as building a stone fire pit and setting out a few chairs.
-Use path lights around the perimeter of your space to help designate the area and find your way to and from safely in the dark.
+Use path lights around the perimeter of your space to help define the area and ensure safety going to and from it in the dark.